 So how do we actually implement the standard hash table operations Lookup and Insert?
-Given an object x, both operations boil down to the problem of efficiently implementing the rightward/clockwise scan for the server s that minimizes h(s) subject to $h(s) \ge h(x)$ .
-Thus, we want a data structure for storing the server names, with the corresponding hash values as keys, that supports a fast Successor operation.
-A hash table isn't good enough (it doesn't maintain any order information at all); a heap isn't good enough (it only maintains a partial order so that identifying the minimum is fast); but recall that binary search trees, which maintain a total ordering of the stored elements, do export a Successor function.
+Given an object x, both operations boil down to the problem of efficiently implementing the rightward/clockwise scan for the cache server s that minimizes h(s) subject to $h(s) \ge h(x)$ .
+Thus, we want a data structure for storing the cache names, with the corresponding hash values as keys, that supports a fast Successor operation.
+A hash table isn't good enough (it doesn't maintain any order information at all); a heap isn't good enough (it only maintains a partial order so that identifying the minimum is fast); but recall that $binary\ search\ trees$ , which maintain a total ordering of the stored elements, do export a Successor function.
 Since the running time of this operation is linear in the depth of the tree, it's a good idea to use a balanced binary search tree, such as a Red-Black tree.
-Finding the server responsible for storing a given object x then takes $O(\log n)$ time, where n is the number of servers.
+Finding the cache responsible for storing a given object x then takes $O(\log n)$ time, where n is the number of caches.

-Reducing the variance: While the expected load of each server is a $\frac{1}{n}$ fraction of the objects, the realized load of each server will vary.
+Reducing the variance: While the expected load of each cache server is a $\frac{1}{n}$ fraction of the objects, the realized load of each cache will vary.
 Pictorially, if you pick n random points on the circle, you're very unlikely to get a perfect partition of the circle into equal-sized segments.

-An easy way to decrease this variance is to make k "virtual copies" of each server s, implemented by hashing its name with k different hash functions to get $h_1(s), \ldots, h_k(s)$ .
+An easy way to decrease this variance is to make k "virtual copies" of each cache s, implemented by hashing its name with k different hash functions to get $h_1(s), \ldots, h_k(s)$ .
 (More on using multiple hash functions next lecture.)
-For example, with servers $\{0, 1, 2\}$ and k = 4, we choose 12 points on the circle - 4 labeled "0", 4 labeled "1", and 4 labeled "2".
+For example, with cache servers $\{0,1,2\}$ and k=4, we choose 12 points on the circle - 4 labeled "0", 4 labeled "1", and 4 labeled "2".
 (See Figure 4.)
-Objects are assigned as before - from h(x), we scan rightward/clockwise until we encounter one of the hash values of some server s, and s is responsible for storing x.
+Objects are assigned as before - from h(x), we scan

-&lt;sup>6You might wonder how the objects actually get moved.
+$^6$ You might wonder how the objects actually get moved.
 There are several ways to do this, and the best one depends on the context.
-For example, the new server could identify its "successor" and send a request for the objects that hash to the relevant range.
+For example, the new cache server could identify its "successor" and send a request for the objects that hash to the relevant range.
 In the original Web caching context, one can get away with doing nothing: a request for a Web page that was re-assigned from an original cache s to the new cache s' will initially result in a cache miss, causing s' to download the page from the appropriate Web server and cache it locally to service future requests.
 The copies of these Web pages that are at s will never be used again (requests for these pages now go to s' instead), so they will eventually time out and be deleted from s.